Originally posted on “Value innovation in medical and life sciences” ; August 12th, 2009

 But there is an interesting example in France of sponsoring the breast cancer community by @roche.
 Such sponsoring examples might be found in the Netherlands too, although pharma companies are expected to publish their sponsorship relations to patient associations, as is the case elsewhere in the EU too, as I presume.

 On the differences between the US and EU on the use of social media, it was generally acknowledged that the allowance of DTC in the US and the prohibition of direct consumer adds in the EU concerning prescriptions, is the most striking one.
 But the question remained whether that is the main reason for the slow development of the use of SM in the EU.
-Wouldn’t the use of different languages have an impact – Imagine French, Spanish, Italian, German, English, etc..?
+Wouldn’t the use of different languages have an impact?
+Imagine French, Spanish, Italian, German, English, etc..?
 Others thought that the attitude of EU Pharma companies differs from across the ocean in the US: these are perceived to be more aggressive than in the EU and more apt for going on until one gets what one wants..
 But then again, regulatory arrangements, promotion and communication rules for pharma differ over EU countries and national authorities are keen to maintain them.
-Well for that matter, associations were made as to “US” and “EU” attitudes as for “doers” and “thinkers”, or as for aggressive or academic – I think that is one issue to further explore as for its meaning – if it be no biased remark.
-Anyway, attitude in the sense of “iron-willed” advocacy for social media is seen as a prerequisite to pursue the innovation and to champion social media as an authentic means of improving pharma’s image.
+Well for that matter, associations were made for both US and EU attitudes as for doers and thinkers, or as for aggressive or academic, I think that is one issue to explore as for its meaning, if it be no biased remark.
+Anyway, attitude in the sense of “iron-will” advocacy for social media is seen as a prerequisite to pursue the innovation and to champion social media as an authentic means of improving pharma’s image.

 Concerning the question for the key drivers to the adoption and use of social media, a lot of the same issues as mentioned before were forwarded here too.